obedAdu-Gyamfi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Creates a script that removes all the letters c and C from input Script reverse it's input
 Script displays all users and their home directories, sorted by users.
+Script finds all the empty files and directories in the current directory and all sub-directories Script lists all files with .gif extension in the current directory and all the sub-directories This script decodes acrostics that use the first letter of each line This script parses the web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests